mayrfung/mayrfung.github.io/index.md

 <br><br>
 My research focus centers around <b>human-centered trustworthy NLP/AI</b> with <b>multimedia knowledge reasoning</b> capability and <b>scalable alignment</b> principles.
 My work on fundamental model architectural mechanisms and frameworks empowering <b><b><i>helpful</i></b>, <i><b>honest</b></i>, and <i>harmless</i></b> information communication has been recognized by <b>three best/outstanding paper awards</b> at <b>top AI/NLP conferences</b>.

+📣 As of the 2025 new year, We are actively recruiting students to apply for our PhD and MPhil positions.
+HKUST students are also welcome to take part in an independent study with our team.
+Fill out this form if you're interested!

 <br>
 <b>Recent News:</b>
 * <b>[Nov]</b> Excited to be delivering an <b>invited talk</b> on <i>"Scaling Human-Centric Trustworthy Foundation Model Reasoning"</i> at the <b>Yale Foundations of Data Science (FDS) Seminar</b>!